 There is a fixed number of medical places for Cambridge as a whole.
 These places are distributed across Colleges by a quota system which limits the number of offers that a college is permitted to make.
 In recent years Trinity’s quota of places has been 11 and it is likely that this will also be the figure for entry in October 2018.
 Over the last three years, the combined quota has been split equally between men and women, from a range of schools.

 Trinity has a long and distinguished history of contributions to medical research and three recent Masters of the College have been Nobel Laureates in Physiology or Medicine.
-At present the teaching of Medical Sciences at Trinity is looked after by five Fellows of the College: Catherine Aiken (Obstetrics and Gynaecology (Clinical Medicine)), Rebecca Fitzgerald (Physiology and Tumour Biology (Clinical Medicine)), Colin Hughes and Richard Hayward (Microbiology and Pathology), Roger Keynes (Neurosciences), and Rick Livesey (Pharmacology).
+At present the teaching of Medical Sciences at Trinity is looked after by four Fellows of the College: Catherine Aiken (Obstetrics and Gynaecology (Clinical Medicine)), Rebecca Fitzgerald (Physiology and Tumour Biology (Clinical Medicine)), Richard Hayward (Microbiology and Pathology), and Rick Livesey (Pharmacology).

 The College does not normally invite for interview applicants who do not perform well in the BMAT, especially Section 2.
 Successful applicants in recent years have usually had around 6.0 in Sections 1 and 2 of the BMAT.